lodestone/rango/README.md

 ### Connection Pool

-ArangoRB supports connection pool, to activate it you can setup pool to true during the initialization or the proceedings.
+arangodb-driver supports connection pool, to activate it you can setup pool to true during the initialization or the proceedings.
 To do so use:

 ``` ruby
 server = Arango::Server.new username: "MyUsername", password: "MyPassword",